Agricola in Britain, recounted by Tacitus

 Hibernia?

-In 81, Agricola "crossed in the first ship" and defeated peoples unknown to the Romans until then.
-Tacitus, in Chapter 24 of Agricola, does not tell us what body of water he crossed.
-Modern scholarship favors either the Firth of Clyde or Firth of Forth.
-Tacitus also mentions Hibernia, so southwest Scotland is perhaps to be preferred.
 The text of the Agricola has been amended here to record the Romans "crossing into trackless wastes", referring to the wilds of the Galloway peninsula.
 Agricola fortified the coast facing Ireland, and Tacitus recalls that his father-in-law often claimed the island could be conquered with a single legion and auxiliaries.
 He had given refuge to an exiled Irish king whom he hoped he might use as the excuse for conquest.
 This conquest never happened, but some historians believe the crossing referred to was in fact a small-scale exploratory or punitive expedition to Ireland, though no Roman camps have been identified to confirm such a suggestion.

 The invasion of Caledonia (Scotland)

 The following year, Agricola raised a fleet, named as the Classis Britanica, and encircled the tribes beyond the Forth, and the Caledonians rose in great numbers against him.
-They attacked the camp of the Legio IX Hispana at night, but Agricola sent in his cavalry and they were put to flight.
-The Romans responded by pushing further north.
+They attacked the camp of the Legio IX Hispana at night, but Agricola sent in his cavalry and they were put to

 In the summer of 83, Agricola faced the massed armies of the Caledonians, led by Calgacus, at the Battle of Mons Graupius.
 Tacitus estimates their numbers at more than 30,000.

 Agricola put his auxiliaries in the front line, keeping the legions in reserve, and relied on close-quarters fighting to make the Caledonians' long unpointed slashing swords useless as they were unable to swing them properly or utilise thrusting attacks.
-Even though the Caledonians were put to rout and therefore lost this battle, two thirds of their army managed to escape and hide in the Highlands or the "trackless wilds" as Tacitus calls them.
+Even though the Caledonians were put to route and therefore lost this battle, two thirds of their army managed to escape and hide in the Highlands or the "trackless wilds" as Tacitus calls them.
 Battle casualties were estimated by Tacitus to be about 10,000 on the Caledonian side and 360 on the Roman side.

 A number of authors have reckoned the battle to have occurred in the Grampian Mounth within sight of the North Sea.
 In particular, Roy, Surenne, Watt, Hogan and others have advanced notions that the site of the battle may have been Kempstone Hill, Megray Hill or other knolls near the Raedykes Roman camp; these points of high ground are proximate to the Elsick Mounth, an ancient trackway used by Romans and Caledonians for military manoeuvres.
 However, following the discovery of the Roman camp at Durno in 1975, most scholars now believe that the battle took place on the ground around Bennachie in Aberdeenshire.